HDepartment/HDepartment.github.io/README.md

-# Debo-web
+# GodsonlyStore

-This is a demo of debo's webapp.
-Do your thing, signing out.
-Peace out
+This is Godsonlystore website.

 Signed by whatis5o............